bittorrent/btc/README.md

 which filters all the torrents by name allowing glob syntax.
 The `--case-sensitive` or the shorter `-s` options can be used to enforce case sensitivity.
 Some of you might think that it is a lot more complicated than doing `btc stop "A*"`.
-Fair enough, but that kind of syntax would not allow that:

-    $ btc list | btc start

-You just started all your torrents without having to mention any of them.
-Still not convinced?
-What if you only want to stop torrents with a `dl_rate` of zero?
+Fair enough, but what if you only want to stop torrents with a `dl_rate` of zero?

     $ btc list | btc filter --key dl_rate --equals 0 | btc stop